CodeYourFuture/syllabus/docs/git/index.md

 ## Homework going forwards

-For the next three modules, most weeks your homework is going to be to clone a repository from Github, write some code, and make a Pull Request with the code.
+For the next four modules, most weeks your homework is going to be to clone a repository from Github, write some code, and make a Pull Request with the code.

 ## Glossary